think41/foundation-voice/README.md

 1. The LLM providing relevant context snippets when calling a tool.
 2. The tool execution framework having access to the session's context object.
 (This SDK's `connect_handler` example shows passing `context` which could then be made available to tools if the tool execution logic is designed to receive it).

-Refer to [Section 6.3 Using Context in Tools](#63-using-context-in-tools) for how you might structure your `main.py` to pass context.
-The tool itself would then need to be defined to accept this context if it's passed during invocation.

 ## 9. Advanced Topics